 We are all different beasts.
 There are over 6 billion of us on the planet and our personalities are built for different things that make us tick.
 I know some people who would have freaked out, doing what I did and it’s not for everyone.

-Whether you’re booking last-minute budget flights to New York, or even just going on a last-minute city getaway – you really need to take the points from above and weigh up the pros and cons to your taste.
+Whether you’re booking last-minute budget flights abroad, or even just going on a last-minute city getaway – you really need to take the points from above and weigh up the pros and cons to your taste.
 What is more important to you?
 Excitement, or looking after your bank balance?
 Do you get stressed easy?
 Are you a planner?

 I’ll always be up for spontaneous travel, but when I start my next adventure in Asia this November – I’m definitely going to be travelling a lot slower than I did in Europe.
 The importance of enjoying and savouring the moments of travel is the most important thing to me.